Monnoroch/ColorHighlighter/README.md

 ## Contributing
 To contribute to the project, just head on over to the [Github Project][project-url].

-Found something doesn't work, let us know by opening an issue.
+Found something that doesn't work?
+Let us know by opening an issue.
-Have an idea, open up an issue and let's make it happen!
+Have an idea?
+Open up an issue and let's make it happen!
-Found a typo, send in a PR.
+Found a typo?
+Send in a pull request.

 Don't hesitate. :smile: